Modular resurgent structures: Modular resurgence

 \subsection{Modular resurgent structures}

-Our previous discussion highlights the leading role of the $L$-functions and their functional equation in describing new features of a particular type of resurgent series.
+Our previous discussion highlights the leading role of the $L$-functions and their functional equation in describing new features of a particular type of resurgent asymptotic series.
 In this section, we address the relationship between quantum modularity and resurgent structures, which will clarify our choice of name for the paradigm of modular resurgence.
-We start by proposing the following definitions of modular resurgent structures and modular resurgent series. \begin{definition} A Gevrey-1 asymptotic series $\tilde{f}(y) \in \IC \llbracket y\rrbracket$ has a \emph{modular resurgent structure} if the following conditions hold. \begin{enumerate} \item The Borel transform $\CB[\tilde{f}](\zeta) \in \IC\{\zeta\}$ has a tower of singularities at the locations $\zeta_m= \CE m$, $m\in\mathbb{Z}_{\ne 0}$, for some constant $\CE \in \IC$, in the complex $\zeta$-plane. \item For every $m\in\IZ_{\ne 0}$, the resurgent series at the singularity $\zeta_m$ is the constant function $A_m\in\IC$, \emph{i.e.}, the Stokes constant. \item The Stokes constants $A_m$, $m\in\IZ_{\ne 0}$, are the coefficients of two $L$-series \be L_{+}(s)=\sum_{m >0} \frac{A_{m}}{m^s} \,, \quad L_{-}(s)=-\sum_{m >0} \frac{A_{- m}}{m^s} \ee that are convergent in some right half-plane $\{\Re (s)>\alpha\ge 0\}\subset\IC$ and can be analytically continued to $\{\Re(s)< 0\}\subset\IC$. \end{enumerate} \end{definition} \begin{definition} A Gevrey-1 asymptotic series with a modular resurgent structure is a \emph{modular resurgent series}.
-The Borel transform of a modular resurgent series is a \emph{modular resurgent function}. \end{definition}
+We start by proposing the following definitions of modular resurgent structure and modular resurgent series (MRS). \begin{definition} A Gevrey-1 asymptotic series $\tfrakg \in \IC \llbracket y\rrbracket$ has a \emph{modular resurgent structure} if the following conditions hold. \begin{enumerate} \item The Borel transform $\CB[\tfrakg] \in \IC\{\zeta\}$ has a tower of singularities at the locations $\zeta_m= \CA m$, $m\in\mathbb{Z}_{\ne 0}$, for some constant $\CA \in \IC$, in the complex $\zeta$-plane. \item For every $m\in\IZ_{\ne 0}$, the resurgent series at the singularity $\zeta_m$ is the constant function $S_m\in\IC$, \emph{i.e.}, the Stokes constant. \item The Stokes constants $S_m$, $m\in\IZ_{\ne 0}$, are the coefficients of two $L$-functions \be L_{+}(s)=\sum_{m >0} \frac{S_{m}}{m^s} \,, \quad L_{-}(s)=-\sum_{m >0} \frac{S_{- m}}{m^s} \, . \ee \end{enumerate} A Gevrey-1 asymptotic series with a modular resurgent structure is a \emph{modular resurgent series}. \end{definition}

-Note that, in the definition of modular resurgent structure, we have not specified the type of singularities appearing in the Borel plane.
-Indeed, their nature only affects the expression of the coefficients of the asymptotic series $\tilde{f}(y)$.
-For instance, if all singularities are simple poles, the perturbative coefficients depend on the non-perturbative data by means of the exact large-order relations in Eq.~\eqref{eq: cn-Am}.
+Note that in the definition of a modular resurgent structure, we have left unspecified the type of singularities appearing in the Borel plane.
+However, their nature directly affects the expression of the coefficients of the asymptotic series $\tfrakg(y)$.
+For instance, when all singularities in the tower are simple poles, as in Propositions~\ref{prop:stokes} and~\ref{prop:stokes2}, the perturbative coefficients depend on the Stokes data via the exact large-order relations in Eq.~\eqref{eq: cn-Am}.
+Recall that this assumption is made throughout Section~\ref{sec:new-resur-Lfunct}.
+In fact, the modular resurgence paradigm, as discussed before, applies to a \emph{canonical} pair of MRSs $\tfrakg(y)$ and $\tfrakf(y)$ whose Borel transforms possess a tower of simple poles and such that one reproduces the asymptotic expansion of the discontinuity of the other (see Corollary~\ref{cor:disc-exchange}).
+The paradigm thus formalizes an exchange of perturbative and non-perturbative information between opposite asymptotic regimes in the same spirit as strong-weak dualities in physical theories.
+Notice also that not all MRSs fulfill the criteria for the paradigm to apply.